Global Journalism and Public Relations MAStudy level: Postgraduate

 Advanced Journalism: Digital, Social, Mobile - 20 credits

 This module focuses on advancing key skills that are employed by journalists on all platforms for various target audiences.
 The module takes you through the research process, working to a deadline and finally delivering the required product to a professional standard.
-You work as a team to produce and resource a group project to deadline, under the direction of module staff.
+You work as a team to produce and resource a group project to the deadline, under the direction of module staff.
 This prepares you for the impact that convergence has had on newsrooms.
 You will be specifically trained on how to produce a single story/topic for two or more key platforms for specific target audiences.
 The key themes include the importance of a more advanced understanding of the need to tailor the product to a specific target audience, including specialist outlets: developing the story, analysing source material, applying conventions and understanding techniques of production.
 You will be asked to engage with the ethical debates about journalistic practice in digital contexts and apply their understanding of ethics to their practice.
 There is a strong emphasis on practical and technical skills required.

 Specialist Professional Practice in Journalism and PR - 30 credits

 This module provides you with the opportunity to acquire and develop specialist knowledge and skills necessary in your chosen area of global journalism.
 It builds on practical journalism skills and techniques modules and other modules and it will allow you to expand the depth of your content creation and also devise ways of routinely doing so in your future practice.
 You will work under the supervision of a mentoring team on live specialist journalism projects either with a host organisation2 or at the university.